NorthTec: Whangārei

-Programmes are also taught at locations across Whangarei, including Future Trades, ASB Stadium.
+Programmes are also taught at locations across Whangārei, including Future Trades, ASB Stadium.

 Dargaville

 NorthTec Dargaville has a focus on trades and land-based training.
 Areas of study include: Agriculture, Construction, Forestry, Horticulture and Hospitality.

 Kaikohe

 NorthTec Kaikohe campus opened on a new site on Monday, 19 September 2016.
 Areas of study include: Agriculture, Automotive Engineering, Business, Construction, Forestry, Horticulture, Social Services and Te Reo.

 Kaitaia

 NorthTec's northernmost campus is located on Oxford Street in Kaitaia.
 The Kaitaia Learning Centre offers courses ranging from horticulture to business and construction to social services.
 The campus comprises classrooms, an on-site administration building, a computer suite and two large workshops for the practical delivery of trades programmes.

 Kerikeri

 NorthTec's Bay of Islands campus, Te Pou o Manako, on Hone Heke Road, Kerikeri reopened in 2018 in partnership with local hapū, Ngāti Rēhia, after being closed in December 2017.
 In March 2022 NorthTec and Ngāti Rēhia took a step forward in their partnership with the signing of a new agreement.
 Under the agreement, Ngāti Rēhia will take on responsibility for managing Te Pou o Manako, NorthTec's Kerikeri campus.
 Kipa Munro of Ngāti Rēhia will take on the role of Kaiwhakahaere Mātua, Campus Operations Manager.
 The new agreement takes the partnership into an operational mode with the aim of meeting the needs of whānau, hapū and the local community through programme delivery.